minitest/minitest/README.txt

 * minitest/spec - a very fast, simple, and clean spec system.
 * minitest/mock - a simple and clean mock system.
 * minitest/benchmark - an awesome way to assert your algorithm's performance.
+* minitest/pride - show your pride in testing!
 * Incredibly small and fast runner, but no bells and whistles.

 == RATIONALE: